markroyer/icd2/README.md

 ICD2 is a Java-based tool for dating ice cores.

+## Releases

+This section will hold release information.

+## Implementation Details

+This project is based on the OSGI (Eclipse RCP) framework.

 ## Building

 The project can be built most using maven from the